Start of Main Content

 RankCBSA# of urgent care centersExplore dataset

-Fig. 2 Data is from Definitive Healthcare’s ClinicView product.
-The number of facilities represents only those urgent care clinics listed as “active” in the Definitive Healthcare database as of May 10, 2023.
+Fig. 2 Data is from the Definitive Healthcare ClinicView product.
+The number of facilities represents urgent care clinics listed as “active” in the Definitive Healthcare database as of June 2025.

 An urgent care center is a medical facility that provides immediate medical treatment for non-life-threatening medical conditions.
 These centers are open for extended hours, including evenings and weekends, and do not require appointments, allowing patients to receive medical care on a walk-in basis.